-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow steps 3 and 4 to complete the hardware connection.
+If your internet comes from an Ethernet outlet instead of a DSL / Cable / Satellite modem, connect the router's WAN port to it, then follow steps 3 and 4 to complete the hardware connection.

 - 1. Connect the powered-off modem to the router's WAN port with an Ethernet cable. - 2.
 Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
 Connect the power adapter to the router and turn on the router. - 4.
 Verify that the hardware connection is correct by checking the following LEDs.